santu-d-dotcom/youtube-growth-guide/README.md

 **What Makes This Different:**
 - ✅ **Data-Driven:** Every strategy is backed by analytics and real-world results
 - ✅ **Actionable:** Step-by-step workflows you can follow immediately
-- ✅ **Tool-Inclusive:** Includes scripts, templates, and frameworks you can use
+- ✅ **Tool-Inclusive:** Includes frameworks and strategies you can use
 - ✅ **Comprehensive:** Covers everything from channel audits to content optimization
 - ✅ **Open Source:** Free to use, modify, and share